Abbilaash/Richie2.com/README.md

 - Projects
   - Personal
   - Work
-- Social (use icons at least 48px x 48px)
+- Social (use icons at least 48px x 48px on PC; but 36px x 36px on iPhone)
   - GitHub
   - LinkedIn
   - Facebook